OoriData/Toolio/README.md

 # Write your own tools

-Study the examples in the `pylib/tools` directory to see how easy it is.
+Study the examples in the `pylib/tools` and in the `demo` directories to see how easy it is.

 # LLM-specific flows